verrazzano/docs/content/en/docs/reference/vpo-verrazzano-v1beta1.md

 </td>
 <td>
 <p>
-(Inlined from <a href="#install.verrazzano.io/v1beta1.InstallOverrides">InstallOverrides</a>.)
+(Inlined from <a href="#install.verrazzano.io/v1beta1.InstallOverrides">InstallOverrides</a>.
+Inlined comments are appended below.)
 </p>
 <em>(Optional)</em>
-<p>List of overrides for the default values.yaml file for the component Helm chart.
+<p>List of Overrides for the default <code>values.yaml</code> file for the component Helm chart.
 Overrides are merged together,
 but in the event of conflicting fields, the last override in the list takes precedence over any others.
+You can find all possible values
+<a href="{{% release_source_url path=platform-operator/helm_config/charts/verrazzano/values.yaml %}}">here</a>
+and invalid values will be ignored.
+List of overrides for the default values.yaml file for the component Helm chart.
+Overrides are merged together, but in the event of conflicting fields, the last override in the list takes precedence over any others.
 Invalid override values will be ignored.</p>
 </td>